Sandymouth. 4 minute drive!

 A firm favourite of ours.
-At the heart of Bude with a lots of car parking and access to shops and amenities handy for snacks, ice cream and other beach essentials.
+At the heart of Bude with lots of car parking and access to shops and amenities handy for snacks, ice cream and other beach essentials.
 There is also an open air sea pool which is a hit with our kids and a very sheltered bay for those starting out surfing.
 Try hiring a beach hut for the day and settling down to see a spectacular sun set.
 Gives me the ‘gooseys’.

 Crooklets Beach.
 Bude.
 5 miles

 Crooklets is the next beach along from Summerleaze, perfect for rock pooling and surfing.
-You can hire a beach hut here to.
+You can hire a beach hut here too.
 Rosie’s kitchen offers great beach-side snacks and the BEST HOT CHOCOLATES in Bude.